dm0-/gnuxc/BUILD.md

 many parallel jobs as you have processor cores in your machine.
 This command will let the RPM build settings decide that number for you.

+    make -f "${SOURCE_DIR:-.}/setup-sysroot.scm" $(rpm -E %_smp_mflags)

+If for some reason you don't have GNU Make version 4 or later built with Guile support, you can run this equivalent command instead.

     guile --no-auto-compile "${SOURCE_DIR:-.}/setup-sysroot.scm" |
     make -f- $(rpm -E %_smp_mflags)

-If you have GNU Make version 4 or later built with Guile support (which is currently only in Rawhide), you can run this equivalent command instead.

-    make -f "${SOURCE_DIR:-.}/setup-sysroot.scm" $(rpm -E %_smp_mflags)
+This command will take a long time to complete (potentially several hours on slower machines), but you can continue following this document while the sysroot builds in the background.
+Wait for this command to successfully finish before proceeding with the *Building* section below.

 ## Target Disk